 Prepare a garden.
 Two simple rules for first-time gardeners are, (a) keep it simple, and (b) think about your garden’s orientation to the sun.
 One easy mistake to make if you’re gardening for the first time is failing to take orientation into account.
 For instance, some plants require lots of sunshine to prosper, so if you place them on the north side of your house they’ll die.
 Some plants wilt from too much sunlight.

 Your gardening practices tie into health as well.
 Select low-allergy flowers and trees when planting.
 One advantage of low-allergy flowers is that they tend to be pollinator-friendly, meaning you can help nourish the bee population in your area.
 (Bees populations have fallen in many parts of the country due to colony collapse disorder.)

-If you follow this blog and this helps you save money, beautify your home or prevent any sort of maintenance issue from cropping up, let us know!
+If you follow these spring home maintenance tips and they help you save money, beautify your home, or prevent any sort of maintenance issue from cropping up, let us know!
 Helping people feel more comfortable and content in their homes is one of the things that makes us tick.